-Civilization's anthropogenetic activity has contributed to adverse changes for inenvironmental conditions around the Earth, i.e., declining vegetation, evapotranspiration rates, and rainfall; increasing Greenhouse Gases (GHGs), land desertification and temperature.
-While the solar constant is an example of something civilization may not likely change; the reduction of GHGs, desertification of land and urban infrastructure (over-pavement of land, etc.) are examples of things that may be altered, or reversed.
+Civilization's anthropogenic activity contributed to adverse changes for in-situ environmental conditions around the Earth, i.e., declining vegetation, evapotranspiration rates, and rainfall; increasing Greenhouse Gases (GHGs), land desertification and temperature.
+While the solar constant is an example of something civilization may not likely change; the reduction of GHGs, desertification of land and urban infrastructure (overpavement of land, etc.) are examples of things that may be altered, or reversed.
 In order to implement beneficial changes of in-situ environmental conditions for urban climate, it is necessary to: (1) closely monitor and document urban climate change and impacts; (2) achieve positive useful environmental collaboration and consensus among international leadership and SME's; and to (3) implement a Climate Change Action Plan based upon the previous two requirements that are detailed enough to be practical or useful.
-Such a Climate Change Action Plan (CCAP) will necessarily be composed of international recommendations; and require endorsement, enforcement and support from world leaders and the scientific community.
+Such a Climate Change Action Plan (CCAP) will necessarily be composed of international recommendations; and endorsement. require enforcement and support from world leaders and the scientific community.
 CCAP recommendations may span from traditional to emerging technologies that include both operational and research disciplines of science and society.

 NCDC's SDS Project Office developed CLIO in response to request for assistance in management of the selection, generation and stewardship of Climate Data Records (CDR)'s.
 NCDC may now assist the Climate Change Science Program (CCSP) and the Intergovernmental Panel on Climate Change (IPCC) in prioritizing measurement capabilities for climate observations.
 NCDC is capable to provide assistance in developing an effective CCAP using CLIO to derive global consensus achieved through national and international collaboration based upon world, national, and Community Weighted Values (CWV)'s of relevant climate change ECV's and CDR's.
-Toward this end, CLIO is a component of the SDS Corporate Website that affords an operational, world-class online collaboration mechanism for building consensus among world leaders and subject matter experts.
+Toward this end, CLIO is a component of NCDC's SDS Corporate Website that affords an operational, world-class online collaboration mechanism for building